How Are Sponsor Licence Applications Assessed?

 Level 1 User

 A Level 1 User will be responsible for day-to-day management of the licence.
 Their responsibilities can include assigning the Certificate of Sponsorship to workers and reporting a change of circumstances on the SMS.
-In the initial application, your nominated Level 1 User must be an employee, partner or director.
+In the initial application, your nominated Level 1 User must be an employee, partner or director within your organisation and a settled worker (although there are exceptions).

 Level 2 User

-When assessing applications for sponsor licence under the Skilled Worker, Scale-up or Global Business Mobility routes, you must show that the employment is genuine and meets the salary and skill level requirements.
+When reviewing applications for Sponsor Licence under the Skilled Worker, Scale-up or Global Business Mobility routes, you must show that the employment is genuine and meets the salary and skill level requirements.
+The Home Office may go on to check the sponsored migrant’s work address and the duties of the role if there is no business premises.

 Genuine Vacancy